virtualsquare/virtualsquare.github.io/vbetter/atidiosyncrasies.md

 * `faccessat` system call has three args, the complete implementation of the specifications, including the flags is *emulated* by the glibc wrapper function.
 (see [faccessat.c](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/unix/sysv/linux/faccessat.c)).
-This implementation does not seem to support poosix ACL.
+This implementation does not seem to support posix ACL.

-* the \*at function for truncate is missing (something like `truncateat` or `ftruncateat`.
+* the \*at function for truncate is missing (something like `truncateat` or `ftruncateat`).

 # Workaround